Apple Staff Software Engineer Interview: Where the ICT5 Bar Actually Shifts

 The Apple ICT5 Interview Loop, End to End

 Apple's process is famously decentralized.
+As one interviewer told the interviewing.io Apple guide, "there's no such thing as an Apple interview.
+You apply for a team.
+Not the company."
 Each team designs its own loop, picks its own questions, and weighs rounds according to what matters for their domain.
 The ICT5 loop still follows a recognizable pattern.

-The entire process typically takes 4 to 8 weeks from first recruiter contact to offer.
-One structural note worth knowing early: Apple lets candidates interview with multiple teams simultaneously.
+The full loop typically runs 4 to 8 weeks from first recruiter contact to offer, based on candidate reports compiled by interviewing.io.
+One structural note worth knowing early: Apple explicitly lets candidates run loops with multiple teams concurrently.
+One candidate in that same guide reported interviewing with 12 teams and ending up with 2 offers.
 If one team passes but you're a better fit elsewhere, the recruiter may route you to another loop without starting over.
 A rare case of corporate bureaucracy accidentally being nice.

 The Recruiter Screen Tests Motivation, Not Just Fit